 At the In-Camera meeting of the Board at which the alleged breach is presented, the Board shall make inquiries into the matter will direct Board legal counsel to oversee an independent investigation conducted by an external investigator as selected by Board legal counsel.
-The results of the external investigation will be presented to the Board by Board legal counsel and the external investigator upon completion. shall based on the results of the inquiries, Based on the results of the external investigation, the Board will determine whether there has been a breach of the Code of Conduct.
+The results of the external investigator upon completion. shall based on the results of the inquiries, Based on the results of the external investigation, the Board will determine whether there has been a breach of the Code of Conduct.